-Creating perspectives for youth in Kosovo
+Creating employment perspectives for youth in Kosovo

-Title: Youth, Employment and Skills in Kosovo (YES)
+Title: Youth, Employment and Skills in Kosovo

-Commissioned by: German Federal Ministry for Economic Cooperation and Devel-opment (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Education, Science and Technology (MEST), Ministry of Labour and Social Welfare (MLSW)
+Lead executing agency: Ministry of Education, Science and Technology (MEST), Minis-try of Labour and Social Welfare (MLSW)

-Overall term: 2017 to 2020
+Overall term: 2017 to 2021

 The employability of young Kosovars aged between 15 and 35 years is improved, taking into account the specific needs of returned migrants, all ethnic groups and minorities.

-- The project will collaborate with a range of technical and economic Vocational Education and Training (VET) schools in implementing school development plans, increasing workplace-based train-ing opportunities and strengthening the competencies of professional practice teachers in line with the new Core Curriculum for VET.
+- Ten technical and economic VET schools have been supported in implementing school development plans, increasing workplace-based training opportunities and improving the skills of vocational teachers in line with the new Core Curriculum for VET.